ampproject/amphtml/extensions/amp-poool/amp-poool.md

 </amp-poool>
 ```

-If you decide to set your own custom configuration, you can change absolutely anything in config and style attributes.
+If you decide to set your own custom configuration, you can change absolutely all config and style attributes.
 To custom everything as you want, check our [documentation](https://dev.poool.fr/doc/sdk).
 Find the attribute you want to change.

 Example :
 - You read the doc and decide to change "force_widget" config variable.
 - Just set a new attribute in your amp-poool tag : force-widget="video".
 - **Notice that you have to set amp-poool tag attribute with "-" symbol instead of "_" one.**